 I see it like this…If I hired an electrician, I’d expect that they were up to date on the most recent information in the field.
 If I found that they only knew how to work on knob & tube wiring, I’d likely continue to have electrical problems, or potential disasters, if I allowed them to work on my house.
 What I’d be looking for in a good electrician, is someone who was up to date on codes and new materials; someone who is going to get the job done right, and not take shortcuts.
 I’m not about to take shortcuts with your best friend, and I will be up to date on the latest information available to me.

 As we have evolved, we no longer assume a human or animal is just being difficult.
-Instead we break down issue into manageable pieces so that the subject, and their owner, may have a better quality of life.
+Instead we break down issue into manageable As we have evolved, we no longer assume a human or animal is just being difficult.
+Instead, we break down issue into manageable pieces so that the dog, and their guardian, may have a better quality of life.
 This is a much more humane way to treat animals and humans alike.
-I have volunteered, fostered, and worked for a number of shelters and kennels through the years, mostly in the areas of training and enrichment, the last one being Southampton Animal Shelter Foundation (SASF) in Hampton Bays, New York where I began as their Community Trainer.